Franchisor vs. Franchisee: What’s The Difference?

 Be an Effective Communicator

-If there are changes to any part of the franchise business, such as a different product line up, or just a standard meeting, the franchisor will communicate that information to the franchisees in the system.
+If there are changes to any part of the franchise business, such as a different product line up, or there is just a standard meeting, the franchisor will communicate that information to the franchisees in the system.

 Franchisee Responsibilities